What is veterinary science?

 Most universities also offer the opportunity to complete a research project.
 Importantly, a huge range of vocational skills are learnt during university – such as how to keep a level head in a crisis – which can be applied to multiple professional disciplines.

 Veterinary science degrees can be hard work, time consuming and require dedication.
-The average teaching hours for the average subject at university is 14 hours, however veterinary science usually teach for an average of 26 hours a week – sometimes rising to 32 hours.
+The average teaching hours on a course at university is 14 hours, however veterinary science usually has 26 hours a week on average of teaching hours – sometimes rising to 32 hours.
 The time spent in lectures and seminars each week, however, varies between universities.

 What should I study at high school if I want to study to be a vet?

 Veterinary science degrees are a highly popular and competitive choice, and studying it at university requires a particular set of skills.
-With such tough competition, good grades are vital as well as an impressive personal statement and, now more than ever, previous relevant work experience.
+With such tough competition, good grades are vital as well as an impressive personal statement and previous relevant work experience.

 You’ll need to have previously studied chemistry and biology and some universities prefer it if aspiring vets study physics and mathematics too.
 Modules, just like you’d find on a medicine degree, are scientific and it’s imperative that students have a strong scientific background to facilitate further study.